chrisKoeh/py-system-tests/README.md

   -pr, --prepared_and_torndown
                         Test prepared and torndown
 ```
-So testcases can be called separately without having to execute all testcases in one run.
+Testcases can be called separately without having to execute all testcases in one run.
 It is also possible to pass multiple testcases in one execution.
 In case the Suite setup and
 teardown is not wanted this can be achieved by putting the `-no, --no-suite-setup` option.
 ## Testcases